RightCake1/WGS/03_Quality_Assessment.md

 # QUAST: Quality Assessment Tool for Genome Assemblies

 ## Introduction
-QUAST (QUality ASsessment Tool) is an evaluator for genome assemblies that provides comprehensive quality metrics.
-This guide covers essential usage and common scenarios for assessing assembly quality.
+QUAST (QUality ASsessment Tool) is an excellent tool for evaluating genome assemblies.
+It provides comprehensive quality metrics that are crucial for assessing the quality of your assemblies.

 ## Installation